-In order to highlight the advantages of our work with respect to the prior researches, we classified the related works into two groups: approaches that optimize semantic Web service discovery through a) improvement of matchmakers and b) application of pre-filtering mechanism before actual matchmakers.
+In order to highlight the advantages of our work with respect to the prior researches, we classified the related works into two groups: approaches that optimize semantic Web service discovery through (a) improvement of matchmakers and (b) application of prefiltering mechanism before actual matchmakers.
 The former discusses the related works where the only focus is to improve the performance of their matchmaker engines by employing various methods.
-The later tries to reduce the size of original repository and the filtered repository is used as input of actual matchmaker.
+The latter tries to reduce the size of original repository and the filtered repository is used as input of actual matchmaker.

-a) Approaches that improve the matchmaker engine

-Regarding the need to improve the discovery process and make it more scalable, some approaches attempt to improve the performance of the matchmaker engine without introducing any extra pre-processing stages.
+(a) Approaches That Improve the Matchmaker Engine.
+Regarding the need to improve the discovery process and make it more scalable, some approaches attempt to improve the performance of the matchmaker engine without introducing any extra preprocessing stages.

-Klusch et al.[8] implemented a hybrid matchmaker consisting of both approximated Information Retrieval (IR) matching, such as syntactic similarity technique, and OWL-DL logical reasoner to discover semantic Web services.
-Authors used four variants to calculate the text similarity of parameters, named cosine, loss-of-information, extended Jacquard, and Jensen-Shannon.
+Klusch et al. [9] implemented a hybrid matchmaker consisting of both approximated Information Retrieval (IR) matching, such as syntactic similarity technique, and OWL-DL logical reasoner to discover semantic Web services.
+Authors used four variants to calculate the text similarity of parameters, called cosine, loss-of-information, extended Jacquard, and Jensen-Shannon.
 In OWLS-MX, the logical reasoner only considers degree of semantic similarity between input and output parameters of OWL-S advertised/requested services and available concepts in the specified domain ontology.
-Later they developed their system to support WSMO services, named WSMO-MX [9].
-Their comprehensive evaluations demonstrate that both approaches presented high precision in the S3 contest [32].
-However, shortcomings of their solution are (i) it is time consuming because of high calculation costs related with both logic-based matching and text-based similarity matching, (ii) they retrieve Web services which are not related to the request.
+Later they developed their system to support WSMO services, called WSMO-MX [10].
+Their comprehensive evaluations demonstrate that both approaches presented high precision in the S3 contest [39].
+However, shortcomings of their solution are as follows. (i) They are time consuming because of high calculation costs related with both logicbased matching and text-based similarity matching; (ii) they retrieve Web services which are not related to the request.

-The Klusch et al. approach can be improved if they utilize our pre-processing strategies on top of their actual matchmakers.
-For instance, by applying our pre-filtering stages before the hybrid matchmakers, especially on the logic-based matchmaker they can potentially decrease the size of the initial Web service repository and consequently improving the overall performance of matchmaker.
+The Klusch et al. approach can be improved if they utilize our preprocessing strategies on top of their actual matchmakers.
+For instance, by applying our prefiltering stages before the hybrid matchmakers, especially on the logicbased matchmaker, they can potentially decrease the size of the initial Web service repository and consequently improve the overall performance of matchmaker.

-Stollberg et al. in [4, 16] improved the matching process by implementing a caching mechanism that decreases the size of search space and reduces the matchmaker operations.
-The presented cache uses a Semantic Discovery Caching (SDC) graph that stores connections between client requests described as WSMO goal templates, and their relevant Web services.
-Thus, when a goal instance is received, first, the system compares the goal instance with cached templates with respect to semantic similarity, and if there is a match, merely the relevant Web services are stored in the SDC graph are used for subsequent discovery.
+Stollberg et al. in [6, 22] improved the matching process by implementing a caching mechanism that decreases the size of search space and reduces the matchmaker operations.
+The presented cache uses a Semantic Discovery Caching (SDC) graph that stores connections between client requests described as WSMO goal templates and their relevant Web services.
+Thus, when a goal instance is received, first, the system compares the goal instance with cached templates with respect to semantic similarity and if there is a match, merely the relevant Web services that are stored in the SDC graph are used for subsequent discovery.

-Authors of [4, 16] claim that they presented a standard approach where both advertised and requested functionalities are formally expressed in terms of pre-conditions and effects (post-condition).
+Authors of [6, 22] claim that they presented a standard approach where both advertised and requested functionalities are formally expressed in terms of preconditions and effects (postcondition).
 Also they used first-order logic as the specification language for formal description of these terms.
-Since our proposal also has been established in the spirit of WSMO framework and developed to work on goals and Web services capability which consist of inputs, outputs, pre and post-condition, proposed caching approach can be completed when our pre-filtering mechanisms are implemented before creating the caching graph.
+Since our proposal also has been established in the spirit of WSMO framework and developed to work on goals and Web services capability which consist of inputs, outputs, and pre- and postcondition, proposed caching approach can be completed when our prefiltering mechanisms are implemented before creating the caching graph.
 Thus, the number of relevant Web services which are stored in graph can be possibly decreased.